You can apply online through your My MRCP(UK) online account.

 - You will only be informed of your exam venue and date after payment has been completed.
 Admission documents are sent out a minimum of 6 weeks prior to examination date

-- Visa support letters will be automatically sent out to all successful candidates
+- Visa support letters can be sent out to successful candidates if required.

 *We advise candidates to only apply to UK centres if they are able to obtain an entry visa as refunds will not be permitted for candidates withdrawing from an examination due to visa-related issues.

 UK PACES spaces are prioritised for UK trainees; any remaining places are then allocated to non-UK trainees on a first come first served basis.
 Apply through your My MRCP(UK) account and late applications are not accepted.

 Processing of applications